akashuba/frontend_checklist/javascript.md

 * **automation memory management** - controlled by garbage collector.
 Variables and objects are deleted when they aren't reachable.
 * **prototype programming** - Thus inheritance in JavaScript is covered by a delegation automatism that is bound to the prototype property of constructor functions.
 * **functions is a first-class citizen** - functions could be used as variables and could be passed and returned on another functions.

+#### Closures
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+After variable request, function check it inside, then go to outer scope through lexical environment, until it reaches global scope.